Recreation & Sports in Andalucia

 Granada Club de Fútbol, formerly known as Recreativo de Granada, is a Spanish football club based in Granada city.
 Founded in April 1931, their first president was Julio López Fernández.
 In the… More →

 Andalucía is a mecca for water sports, thanks to the proximity of the coastlines, as well as the numerous lakes and reservoirs.
-The… More →
+The most… More →

 There are more gyms and fitness centres in Andalucía than ever before.
-Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now… More →
+Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now many centres.… More →

 There are only a few quality lawn bowling clubs in Andalucia.
 Lawn bowling is a popular sport amongst the international community on the Costa del Sol where most of the clubs are situated.